-My husband and I recently decided to bite the bullet and convert all of our old family videotapes to digital format.
-These tapes were sitting uselessly in the office cabinet collecting dust as we no longer had any machine that could play them.
+My husband and I recently decided to bite the bullet and convert our old family videotapes to digital format.
+These tapes were sitting uselessly in a cabinet collecting dust because we no longer had a machine that could play them.
 This was no small (or cheap) task since over 80 hours of footage required converting!

-Getting this huge project done has been so worth it, however, as the kids are really enjoying watching footage of themselves as babies, old birthday parties, family events and other fun goings-on through the years.
+Getting this huge project done has been so worth it.
+The kids really enjoy watching footage of themselves as babies, old birthday parties, family events, and other fun goings-on throughout the years.
 Best of all, it’s all available in seconds with a click of the remote on the big TV screen!

-In fact, none of the kids has any memory of either of us ever wearing glasses (except for reading glasses, which both of us have started to occasionally wear).
-My oldest is now 16, so that is a long time to have thrown away the specs for good!
+In fact, none of the kids has any memory of either of us ever wearing glasses.
+With my oldest now 21, that is a long time to have tossed the specs for good!

 “Why don’t you and Daddy wear glasses anymore?” they asked.

 This is a very interesting question, one that I haven’t considered in a very long time.
-My husband and I both developed a need for glasses shortly after graduating college until around 2002 when our second child was born.
-After that, we just didn’t seem to need them anymore and gradually stopped wearing them until eventually stopping altogether.
+My husband and I both developed a need for glasses shortly after graduating from college.
+We wore them until around 2002 when our second child was born.
+After that, we just didn’t seem to need them anymore and gradually stopped wearing them altogether.
 Strangely enough, this happened for both us right around the same time!

-The interesting thing is that my husband needed glasses for mild myopia and I needed them for night blindness issues – completely different and seemingly unrelated reasons.
+The interesting thing is that my husband needed glasses for mild myopia and I needed them for night blindness issues.
+These vision issues are completely different and occurred for seemingly unrelated reasons.

 So what changed during that time in 2002 that has allowed not one, but both of us the freedom to no longer need glasses?

-Immediately grasping the total logic and sense of traditional diet after reading Nutrition and Physical Degeneration as well as the classic cookbook Nourishing Traditions, we abandoned our lowfat diet and began eating healthy, whole fats like butter, cream, egg yolks, fish eggs, and cod liver oil like our ancestors did.
+I was immediately struck by the total logic and sense of ancestral approaches to health after reading Nutrition and Physical Degeneration and the classic cookbook Nourishing Traditions.
+Within days, we abandoned our lowfat diet and embraced healthy, whole fats.
+These include butter, cream, egg yolks, fish eggs, and high vitamin cod liver oil just like our ancestors enjoyed.

 The improvement to our eyesight was more gradual, however.
-It took place over a span of a few months with both Richard and I noticing that we really just didn’t need those glasses anymore.
+It took place over a span of a few months.
+We both noticed about the same time that we really just didn’t need those glasses anymore.

 How could traditional diet have made a difference?

-In my estimation, it was the Vitamin A that made the difference for me and the Vitamin D that made the difference for my husband.
-Both of these critical, fat soluble vitamins in their natural forms are plentifully available in traditional foods revered by healthy, ancestral cultures.
+In my estimation, it was the Vitamin A that made the difference for me.
+For Richard, it was likely the Vitamin D. Both of these critical, fat soluble vitamins in their natural forms are plentifully available in traditional foods revered by healthy, ancestral cultures.

 Vitamin A Resolves Night Blindness